CHALLENGE puts theory into action by tailoring it to this land's uniquely complex needs.

 Vision

-Challenge envisions a shared society embracing the full diversity of identities and opportunities in the entire land which Israelis and Palestinians call home.
+Challenge envisions a thriving joint future, embracing the full diversity of identities and opportunities in the entire land that Israelis and Palestinians call home.

 Mission